PHOENIXCONTACT/MORYX-ClientFramework/src/Controls4Industry/Documentation.md

 * Path

 ### Available Shapes {#availableShapes}
-Available shapes are documented in the [CommonShapeType](@ref C4I.CommonShapeType) enum.
+Available shapes are documented in the [CommonShapeType](@ref Moryx.WpfToolkit.CommonShapeType) enum.

 **Short list:** ArrowUp, ArrowUpInCycle, ArrowDown, ArrowDownInCycle, ArrowRight, ArrowLeft, Lock, Cross, CheckMark, AttentionTriangle, ExclamationMark, Magnifier, Pencil, PxCLogo, QuestionMark, SpeakBubble, Plus, Minus, Service, Cells, Gear, Process, ArrowRight2, History, Delete, Home, BarChart, Binocular, BinocularCrossed, ClockWithCheckmark,
 ### Material Design Icons

 The same classes are existing for the complete [MaterialDesignIcons](https://materialdesignicons.com/).
-The extension is named [MdiShapeExtension](@ref C4I.MdiShapeExtension) and the Factory [MdiShapeFactory](@ref C4I.MdiShapeFactory).
+The extension is named [MdiShapeExtension](@ref Moryx.WpfToolkit.MdiShapeExtension) and the Factory [MdiShapeFactory](@ref Moryx.WpfToolkit.MdiShapeFactory).

 ## ListBox / ListView {#lists}

 The framework provides a posibility to sort listviews with a simple attached property class called 'GridViewSort'.
-The GridViewSort is part of the C4I.
+The GridViewSort is part of the Moryx.WpfToolkit.

 __How to use the GridViewSort (ListView sort)__